 Example of event goals compatible with blended event formats:

-- Boost sales.
+- Boosting sales.

-- Creating connections between practice enterprises.
+- Creating connections between Practice Enterprises.

 - Networking.

-- Increase community engagement.
+- Increasing community engagement.

 - Many different competitions can be part of a blended event, as you have the option to name the winner on stage.

-- Trainer’s training – refresh knowledge or teach something new.
+- Trainer’s Training – refresh knowledge or teach something new.

 - Seminars – Learn something new.